Can Bearded Dragons Eat Wax Worms?

 Yes, wax worms can be eaten by bearded dragons, but they should be fed in moderation as they are high in fat and shouldn’t be a staple food.

-Wax worms can be beneficial for malnourished bearded dragons or those that have gone off their staple food.
+Wax worms can be beneficial for malnourished bearded dragons or those who have gone off their staple food.

 The wax worms are soft and small, so they’re easy to eat.
 You shouldn’t feed too many wax worms to an adult bearded dragon because feeding too many can make him obese later on.